Moataz-Elmesmary/Data-Science-Roadmap/README.md

 ### &emsp; 2.
 Intermediate: dive deeper in more complex topics of ML, Math and data engineering.
 ### &emsp; 3.
 Advanced: where we learn more advanced Math, DL and Deployment.

+:bell: For Data Camp courses, github student pack gives 3 free months.
+Google how to get it.<br> <i>if you already used it, do not hesitate to contact us to have an account with free access.:hibiscus:<i/>

 ## Legend
 * :video_camera: Video Content